Lazy (X-Press 2 song): Recording

-David Byrne initially approached X-Press 2 to ask them to be his backing band, but they turned the offer down.
-They confessed, "We had to tell him we're just a bunch of studio gits."
+David Byrne initially approached X-Press 2 to ask them to be his backing band, but they declined, saying, "We had to tell him we're just a bunch of studio gits."
 Byrne told Drowned in Sound: "I love the idea of a throbbing beat, and a dancefloor filled with energised bodies, and the singer proclaiming the merits of laziness."

 Byrne recorded his vocals at his home in New York City and emailed them to X-Press 2.
 Darren Rock of X-Press 2 said: "We put it through the mixing desk.
 Our music coming out of one side, all his stuff coming out of the other side.
 We were all there like, 'Oh my god'.
 At points, he's clucking like a chicken on there, at other points there are these mad organ noises that didn't fit at all.
 It was so out there.
 Just nuts."
 Byrne released an orchestral version on his 2004 album Grown Backwards.